Lynching of Asian Americans

-There are multiple recorded incidents of the lynching of Asian Americans in US history, which mostly occurred in states of the American West during the late 1800s and early 1900s.
-Most victims were Chinese and at least one victim was Japanese.
+There are multiple recorded incidents of the lynching of Asian Americans throughout US history, which mostly occurred in states in the American West during the late 1800s and early 1900s.
+Most of the victims of those lynchings were Chinese and at least one victim was Japanese.
 The Los Angeles Chinese massacre of 1871 was one of the largest mass lynchings in American history.
 Other mass lynchings of Asian Americans in the American West include the 1885 Rock Springs massacre in Wyoming, the 1885 attack on Squak Valley Chinese laborers in Washington state, and the 1887 Hells Canyon massacre in Oregon.
 Lynch mobs or riots murdered Asian Americans in at least 9 states: California, Colorado, Hawaii, Idaho, Nevada, Oregon, Utah, Washington state, and Wyoming.

 About

-Of the over 5,000 documented lynchings in the United States between 1835 and 1964, the large majority were of African Americans.
+Of the over 5,000 documented lynchings in the United States between 1835 and 1964, the large majority of them were lynchings of African Americans.
 Around 1,000 non-Black people were lynched, including Asian-Americans, Latinos, whites, and Native Americans.
-The lynching of Asian Americans mostly happened in Western states, as part of a broader wave of violence against Asians in the West.
-The history of anti-Asian lynching has historically been understudied, but has received renewed attention in recent years.
+The lynching of Asian Americans mostly occurred in Western states, as part of a broader wave of violence against Asians in the West.
+The history of anti-Asian lynching has historically been understudied, but it has received renewed attention in recent years.